The Doctor's Guide to Pennsylvania Workers' Compensation Billing

 - Supporting documents for the services such as office notes or reports.

-- Properly coded UB04 or CMS billing forms.
+- Properly coded billing forms: UB-04 (for hospitals, nursing facilities, in-patient, and other facility providers) or CMS-1500 (for individual doctors & practices, nurses, and professionals, including therapists, chiropractors, and out-patient clinics).
 It is best if the codes correspond to the accepted work injury.
 Use of other codes or corresponding to body parts not accepted may result in a rejection by the carrier.

 If the workers' compensation carrier has not paid a properly submitted bill OR the amount paid is lower than the amount required to be paid under the fee schedule, medical providers may submit to the Bureau an Application for Fee Review which must be filed "within 30 days following notification of a disputed treatment or 90 days from the provider's original date of billing, whichever is later."
 The Application must include the documents described above as attachments, plus the following, if applicable: